cloudoperators/documentation/architecture-decision-records/014-greenhouse-plugin-catalog.md

 ## Considered Options

 - PluginCatalog CRD to manage a repository of PluginDefinitions
-- PluginCaatalog CRD that configures Flux to manage a repository of PluginDefinitions
+- PluginCatalog CRD that configures Flux to manage a repository of PluginDefinitions
 - [option 3]
-- … <!-- numbers of options can vary -->

 ## Decision Outcome